Shak Vorta Recipe | Saag Ghota | Mashed Greens

 Jump to Recipe Print Recipe

-Shak Vorta or Saag Ghota or Mashed Greens is a traditional Bengali dish that showcases the vibrant flavors of mashed greens, typically spinach or amaranth leaves.
+Shak Vorta or Saag Ghota or Mashed Greens is a traditional Bengali dish that showcases the vibrant flavors of mashed greens, typically spinach.

 This dish is known for its simplicity and bold, spicy taste.
 Shak Vorta is a delightful fusion of earthy greens, pungent mustard oil, fiery green chilies, and aromatic spices.